 When you have the right call to action (CTA) buttons on your site, you will increase website conversions.
-CTA buttons play a fundamental role in guiding users to the next step.
+CTA buttons play a fundamental role in guiding users to the next step and in your conversion rate optimization (CRO) strategy.
 They tell your audience how to proceed and what they can expect to happen next.

 If you’re struggling with your conversion rate, review your CTA buttons.

 A good CTA button pops off the page.